-Ophthalmologist.
-An ophthalmologist is an eye specialist with a doctor of medicine (M.D.) or a doctor of osteopathy (D.O.) degree followed by a residency.
+- Ophthalmologist.
+An ophthalmologist is an eye specialist with a doctor of medicine (M.D.) or a doctor of osteopathy (D.O.) degree followed by an ophthalmology residency.
 Ophthalmologists are trained to provide complete eye evaluations, prescribe corrective lenses, diagnose and treat common and complex eye disorders, and perform eye surgery.

-Optometrist.
+- Optometrist.
 An optometrist has a doctor of optometry (O.D.) degree.
 Optometrists are trained to provide complete eye evaluations, prescribe corrective lenses, and diagnose and treat common eye disorders.

-Optician.
+- Optician.
 An optician is a specialist who helps fit people for eyeglasses or contact lenses, following prescriptions from ophthalmologists and optometrists.
 Some states require opticians to be licensed.
 Opticians are not trained to diagnose or treat eye disease.

 What you can do

-If you already wear glasses, bring them with you to your appointment.
-Your doctor has a device that measures your current glasses prescription.
-If you wear contacts, bring to your appointment an empty contact lens box from each eye.
+- If you already wear glasses, bring them with you to your appointment.
+Your eye care specialist has a device that measures your current glasses prescription.
+If you wear contacts, bring an empty contact lens box from each eye to your appointment.

-List any symptoms you're experiencing, such as trouble reading up close or difficulty with night driving.
+- List any symptoms you're experiencing, such as trouble reading up close or difficulty with night driving.

-Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medications, vitamins or supplements that you're taking.

-Create a list of questions to ask your doctor.
+- Create a list of questions to ask your eye care specialist.

 Preparing a list of questions can help you make the most of your visit.
 For nearsightedness, some basic questions to ask include:

-When do I need to use corrective lenses?
+- When do I need to use corrective lenses?

-What are benefits and drawbacks to glasses?
+- What are benefits and drawbacks to glasses?

-What are benefits and drawbacks to contacts?
+- What are benefits and drawbacks to contacts?

-How often do you recommend that I have my eyes examined?
+- How often do you recommend that I have my eyes examined?

-Are more-permanent treatments, such as eye surgery, an option for me?
+- Are more-permanent treatments, such as eye surgery, an option for me?

-If so, which do you recommend?
+- If so, which do you recommend?

-What types of side effects are possible from these treatments?
+- What types of side effects are possible from these treatments?

-Will my insurance company pay for surgical procedures or a contact lens fitting?
+- Will my insurance company pay for surgical procedures or a contact lens fitting?

-Do you have any brochures or other printed material that I can take home with me?
+- Do you have any brochures or other printed material that I can take home with me?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor may ask:
+Your eye care specialist may ask:

-When did you first begin experiencing symptoms?
+- When did you first begin experiencing symptoms?

-Does your vision improve if you squint or move objects closer (or farther) away?
+- Does your vision improve if you squint or move objects closer (or farther) away?

-Do others in your family use glasses or contacts?
+- Do others in your family use glasses or contacts?
 Do you know how old they were when they first began having trouble with their vision?

-When did you first begin wearing glasses or contacts?
+- When did you first begin wearing glasses or contacts?

-Do you have any medical problems, such as diabetes?
+- Do you have any medical problems, such as diabetes?